Windsor University: On a Path to Carbon Neutrality

 SOLUTION

 Biofilter living walls represent a leap forward in the world of vertical gardens when compared to traditional, passive living wall systems.
-While traditional living walls offer aesthetic benefits by adorning buildings with greenery, Biofilter living walls take it a step further by actively improving indoor air quality.
+While traditional living walls offer aesthetic benefits by adorning buildings with greenery, biofilter living walls take it a step further by actively improving indoor air quality.
 Through Improved technology and actively circulating air throughout the system, the biofilter living wall becomes an integral part of a building’s health.
-The Respira Pro Biofilter, installed by New Earth Solutions, emerged as a game-changer for the University of Windsor.
+The Respira biofilter, installed by New Earth Solutions, emerged as a game-changer for the University of Windsor.

 Placed in both the Centre for Engineering Innovation (CEI) and the Medical building, these walls will naturally purify a combined 20,000 CFM (Cubic Feet per Minute) of air, significantly improving indoor air quality.

-By installing the Respira Pro Biofilter into campus buildings and integrating them into the HVAC systems, these living walls now add to the aesthetic appeal of the building while also contributing to the university’s Campus Carbon Neutral plans by creating fresh air indoors.
+By installing the Respira biofilter into campus buildings and integrating them into the HVAC systems, these living walls now add to the aesthetic appeal of the building while also contributing to the university’s Campus Carbon Neutral plans by creating fresh air indoors.
 This allows the building to reduce the amount of ventilation required to meet ASHRAE standards.

 University Campus Biofilter